dinosoeren/walls.dev/content/blog/techapella-2018/index.md

 ---
 date: 2018-10-15T00:00:00-07:00
-title: Singing 'Bottom of the River' at Techapella 2018
+title: Singing for 500 people at Techapella 2018
 summary: Performing as a soloist with Google's Alphabeat at Techapella 2018 was nerve-racking, exhilarating, and unforgettable.
 It led to my first professional studio recording session and feature on an album.